 The son born to George Washington Sully was named Thomas in honor of his well-known great uncle.
 Thomas Sully was around seven years old when he and his parents moved to Covington.

 He went on to become a renowned Southern architect as well as a respected Captain and sailor.
 A Southern Yacht Club sailing competition was named the Sully Cup in his honor.
+In 1877 he served on the Covington town council.

 According to Valois, "The son's architectural firm was called Sully, Burton and Stone Co., and it designed a number of well-known structures such as the third St. Tammany Parish courthouse in 1896 (see below) and the Abita Springs pavilion in 1887" (which has been placed on the National Register of Historic Places.)